ezcatdb/molbiol_lung_corpus-guidelines/_entity/Anatomical_entity.md

 R2 part_of Arg1:T1 Arg2:T5
 ~~~

-Regarding tissues in lung, the following words/phrases can also be annotated.
+Regarding the tissues in the lung, the following words/phrases can also be annotated.

 - blood
 - serum